NirlStudio/redux-echos/README.md

 # redux-echos
-A lightweight pattern to decouple and serialise state dependencies
+A lightweight redux middleware to decouple and serialise state dependencies.